-1. Oaxaca is the most ethnically and linguistically diverse state of México
+1. Oaxaca is the most ethnically and linguistically diverse state in México

 Our first Oaxaca Mexico fact is that it is home to 18 out of the 65 ethnic groups that inhabit Mexico.
 The state of Oaxaca alone preserves 32% of its indigenous population which is distributed in more than 2,563 communities.
 As for non-native languages in Oaxaca, the most spoken ones are English, Italian, French, Catalonian, and Basque.

 2. Its ruins were NOT destroyed by the Spaniards.

 Another one of Oaxaca’s interesting facts is regarding Monte Albán which is one of the most preserved and astonishing pre-hispanic cities in Mexico.
 It is located 6 miles away from the state’s capital Oaxaca City.
 Unlike many other cities, temples, and ceremonial places that were destroyed during the Spanish Conquest, Monte Albán was left intact because it was buried by mud, dust and natural formations beneath the greenery of this area.

-3. It is the home of a worldwide surf championship
+3. It is home to a worldwide surf championship

 Part of what makes Oaxaca one of the most beautiful places in Mexico is not only its beautiful cities and majestic mountains but also its 5,800 miles of coastline.
 Its proximity to the Pacific Ocean and its amazing tides has transformed coastal towns such as Puerto Escondido and Zicatela.
 They now host their own international surf competition, The Surf Open League, which attracts thousands of tourists and surfers from all over the world each year.

 4. It is the home of Mezcal